svenstaro/genact/README.md

     chmod +x genact-osx
     ./genact-osx

+A homebrew package is also available.
+To install it this way, run

+    brew install genact

 **On Windows**: Download `genact-win.exe` from [the releases page](https://github.com/svenstaro/genact/releases) and double click it.

 **With Cargo**: If you have a somewhat recent version of Rust and Cargo installed, you can run